Advice and Guidance on Housing Benefit

 Housing Benefit is a national welfare benefit administered by local councils on behalf of the Government.
-The scheme helps people on low incomes pay their rent and those who have not migrated to Universal Credit or are presently excluded from claiming the housing cost element of Universal Credit.
+The scheme helps people of Pension Credit age on low incomes pay their rent and those who have not migrated to Universal Credit or are presently excluded from claiming the housing cost element of Universal Credit.

 The amount of housing benefit that a person qualifies for depends upon the level of their income and capital, and the number, age and circumstances of people in the claimant's household.

-You may get Housing Benefit if you are liable to pay rent on a property you are occupying as your home and your income and capital (savings and investments) are below a certain level.
-You could qualify if you are out of work, or in work and earning a wage.
+and you are liable to pay rent on a property you are occupying as your home.
+Your income and capital (savings and investments) will need to be below a certain level.

 You can't usually get housing benefit if: